 Pat McKee has been signed to Blue Room Books for the republication of his novel Ariel’s Island previously published by SFK.
-We are looking at a tentative publishing date of late 2022.
+The book was updated and republished in September 2022.

 Attorney Pat McKee has been signed to Blue Room Books for the republication of his award-winning debut novel Ariel’s Island.

 Publisher Angela K. Durden said, “We are picky when it comes to the books we represent.
 So, when Patrick contacted us about republication with our house, we asked to see it.
 We loved it.”

 Characters with believable responses and feelings have readers rooting for them or hating them.
 Pat paid homage to his legal career and the orphanage he and his brothers grew up in.